 Who can apply for a scholarship?

 Anyone with financial need can apply for a scholarship.
 We will ask about the details of your financial situation as part of your application.
-We also have scholarships that support writers who identify as People of the Global Majority or Black, Indigenous, or People of Color.
+We also have scholarships that support BIPOC writers, that is, writers who identify as People of the Global Majority or Black, Indigenous, or People of Color.

 How do I apply for a scholarship?